fooping-tech/LifePlanSim/PLANS.md

 Milestone 2 (Simulation Engine) focuses on a pure TypeScript module at `app/src/simulation/engine.ts`.
 Implement helper functions: `expandExpenseBands(resident: Resident): YearlyExpense[]`, `projectIncome(resident: Resident): YearlyIncome[]`, and `simulateScenario(scenario: Scenario, horizonYears: number): Projection`.
 The simulation should iterate from the earliest resident age to a configurable horizon (default 60 years), summing incomes, expenses, housing, vehicle, lifestyle, and savings events for each year.
 Support one-off inflows like 退職金 via `IncomeEvent` objects with `triggerAge` or `triggerYear`.
 Housing needs amortization of mortgage and management fees; vehicles add recurring maintenance, loan payments, inspections (車検), and parking.
 Savings balances should track separate accounts (e.g., deposit vs. stocks) with distinct interest rates, applied after yearly net cash is added.
 Provide a scenario comparison service `compareScenarios(scenarios: Scenario[]): ScenarioComparison` that normalizes outputs for chart overlays (net worth, yearly surplus/deficit, risk indicators such as negative balance years).

 Milestone 3 (Interactive UI) builds `app/src/components`.
 Create a multi-pane layout: left column for scenario list and input forms, right column for charts/tables.
 Allow duplicating a scenario to tweak conditions for comparison.
 Each scenario editor will group sections: Resident info (age, dependents, base income, growth rate, events); Education and extracurricular costs (list of ExpenseBands that can be added/removed); Housing (built year, mortgage remaining, payment schedule, management fees); Vehicles (loan terms, inspection cadence, parking fees, maintenance); Daily living expenses (food, utilities, insurance); Savings (two tabs: deposits and investments with adjustable interest).
 Tie form state to a Zustand store that maintains `Scenario[]` plus derived projections.
 When inputs change, debounce-run `simulateScenario` so charts update instantly.
 Present at least two visualizations: stacked bar for yearly cash flow and line chart for cumulative balance per scenario.
 Complement charts with tabular comparison summarizing metrics (e.g., first year of deficit, balance at age 65).
 Provide ability to save/load scenario sets via JSON download/upload and snapshot URLs encoded via base64 when possible.
+Add an “教育・習い事プリセット” dialog reachable from the Education section so users can pull predefined expense patterns into the current scenario.
+The preset picker should show cards grouped by school stage (e.g., 小学生 公立, 中学生 私立, 習い事) with description, yearly cost, and duration hints; choosing a preset injects one or more `ExpenseBand` rows that the user can fine-tune afterward.
+Persist several default presets under `docs/presets/education.json` and expose CRUD hooks for custom presets in localStorage.

 Milestone 4 (Validation & UX refinements) adds guardrails: highlight years where balances go negative, allow manual overrides (e.g., reducing income for childcare), and show textual callouts for major events (tuition spikes, retirement).
 Incorporate responsive design so key info remains accessible on laptops and tablets.
 Document the workflow under `docs/USER_GUIDE.md` with Japanese/English labels clarifying terminology.